We will begin this sermon in I Timothy 1.

 We do not receive physical witnesses like that in a sense every day, like they did.
 We have God's Spirit and we do have saving faith but they did not have it.
 I am sure that they did not.
 The only ones who did, made it.
 The Bible and human experience shows that faith regarding reaching a goal in one’s life is not sufficient.
 They had that witness every day and they did not make it.

-Exodus 16:1-3 And they journeyed from Elim, and all the congregation of the children of Israel came to the wilderness of Sin, which is between Elim and Sinai, on the fifteenth day of the second month after they departed from the land of Egypt.
-Then the whole congregation of the children of Israel complained against Moses and Aaron in the wilderness.
-[We talked about converted people complaining to God.
-David complained, why have You forsaken me, he says.
-God really had not, David’s judgment of the situation was wrong and he was giving into his feelings but he did not completely give in because he recovered himself.]
-And the children of Israel said to them, “Oh, that we had died by the hand of the Lord in the land of Egypt, when we sat by the pots of meat and when we ate bread to the full!
+Exodus 16:3 And the children of Israel said to them, “Oh, that we had died by the hand of the Lord in the land of Egypt, when we sat by the pots of meat and when we ate bread to the full!
 [Does that sound like people with very much hope?]
 For you have brought us out into this wilderness to kill this whole assembly with hunger.”

 As time went on after this one month, it got longer and longer, any hope they had of reaching the Promised Land evaporated in the desert heat.
 This so weakened their faith in their God-given vision that one by one they gave up.
 They had no saving spiritual faith, and therefore could not have biblical hope in Christ, and therefore no perseverance for something that was spiritual.

 Understanding what I have just told you became a concern for me because we can only speculate as to when Christ is going to return.
-You already know that what we see happening in this nation is getting more and more frustrating, we are losing our liberties, we are losing our place in the world as a nation, we are looking forward to the collapse of the dollar and who knows how that is going to effect us?
+You already know that what we see happening in this nation is getting more and more frustrating.
+We are losing our liberties, we are losing our place in the world as a nation, we are looking forward to the collapse of the dollar and who knows how that is going to affect us?
 And how long is it going to take?
-It is already wearing on us, it is a burden.
+It is already wearing on us; it is a burden.

-This became a concern for me because the date for Christ's return, though it is set in God's mind, it is not given to us and so God has ordained that we must live not knowing when we are going to cross the border into the Promised Land, so in a way He set up this same kind of test that He gave the Israelites so that we would understand that as the time went on and on and they became wearier and wearier with what was going on, it wore away and their hope was gone.
+This became a concern for me because the date for Christ's return, though it is set in God's mind, it is not given to us and so God has ordained that we must live not knowing when we are going to cross the border into the Promised Land.
+In a way, He set up this same kind of test that He gave the Israelites so that we would understand that as the time went on and on and they became wearier and wearier with what was going on, it wore away and their hope was gone.
 They had nothing to help them persevere through the difficulties that were actually only in their mind.